Compatible and Recommended Lenses

 This is a real shame, as ultrawide focal lengths and MF3D are a match made in heaven.
 3D photography is about space and depth, and of course ultrawide lenses are fantastic tools to emphasize depth.
 This is particularly true in stereo as wider lenses allow you to get closer to your subjects, capturing more gradations (planes) of depth at a given stereo base.
 You won't use ultrawides all the time, of course, but for the right subjects, and used artistically, they can produce amazing 3D effects unlike any other focal length.

-One of the great advantages of the Stereo 12 system is that you can shoot with true ultrawides.
+One of the great advantages of the Mercury Stereo system is that you can shoot with true ultrawides.

 A "true ultrawide" is a lens that doesn't use a retrofocal optical formula.
 Most ultrawide system lenses (such as Hasselblad, Mamiya, etc.) are retrofocal by necessity, as the camera (and often mirror) require the lens to sit farther from the film plane than is optimal for ultrawides.
 Retrofocal designs enable the lens to sit farther away, but at the expense of introducing many distortions and aberrations.
 Lens designers then have to introduce more lens elements to correct the aberrations, etc., until the lens is heavy and expensive, and its image quality has been compromised.